IDP_MLS_Accreditation

 Residency: In-State 97%, 3% Out-Of-State

-*This data reflects the data provided to programs.
-Gender identity and other identity-based information is not available.
+*This data is provided by the ECU Institutional Planning, Assessment & Research (IPAR) office.
+Further gender identity and ethnicity identity-based information is not available.
 The program recognizes the limitations and biases represented in this data.

 • 98% of MLS graduates had a positive academic experience at ECU